chuanenlin/whichframe/README.md

 # Which Frame?

-🧠 Search a video **semantically** with OpenAI's CLIP neural network.
-❓ Example: Which frame has a person with sunglasses and earphones?
-🔍 Search with text, image, or text + image.
+Search a video **semantically** with AI.
+For example, try a natural language search query like "a person with sunglasses".
+You can also search with images like Google's reverse image search and also a combined text + image.
+The underlying querying is powered by OpenAI’s CLIP neural network for "zero-shot" image classification.

 ---